json-everything/json-everything-blog/_posts/2023-06-23-tryparse-async.md

 async Task<(bool, JsonNode?)> TryResolve(EvaluationContext context) { /* ... */ }
 ```

-This works perfectly fine.
-It still gives a success output along with the value output.
+This works perfectly fine: it gives a success output and a value output.
 Hooray for tuples in .Net!

 Later, I started thinking about _why_ `out` parameters are forbidden in async methods.